donovan/blog/docs/blog/2025-12-23-text-is-king.md

 **CSV** - the worst data format except for all the others.
 Survives because it's text.
 Grep-able, awk-able, human-readable.
 Excel's binary formats are "better" but harder to work with programmatically.
 And when you need to debug data import issues, you can open the CSV in a text editor and *see what's wrong*.

 I could go on.
 LaTeX in academia.
-Configuration language wars (HCL, Jsonnet, CUE - all "better text" not "let's use binary").
 RSS/Atom.
 SVG.
 DNS zone files.
 Prometheus metrics.
 The list is endless.

 Every single one follows the same pattern: text enables universal tooling, universal tooling creates network effects, developers choose tools they can inspect and automate, binary alternatives get marginalized even when "technically better."